 Decreased Free Radical Exposure

 Antioxidants, including many vitamins and minerals, act to protect your horse from reactive oxygen species, or free radicals.
 Vitamin E is a strong antioxidant that works to protect the integrity of the cell membrane by trapping reactive oxygen species during states of oxidative stress.
 Muscle, nerve and immune systems also rely on antioxidants like vitamin E in order to function properly.
 Fatty acids, particularly unsaturated fatty acids, are prone to oxidation.
-Addition of vitamin E to unsaturated fatty acid supplements reduces the risk of rancidity and increases shelf life.
+Addition of vitamin E to unsaturated fatty acid supplements reduces the risk of rancidity and increases shelf life, while supplying beneficial amounts of vitamin E to the horse consuming the supplement.
 Vitamin E does not appear to be toxic to horses even at relatively high intakes.

 Thermal Load Regulation

 In order to regulate and maintain normal body temperature, the horse must dissipate heat made during the digestion and absorption of nutrients.
 Fat has a lower thermal load than other calorie sources.
 Feeding fat may help reduce the thermal load of a working horse.
 This may be especially helpful for horses that live and work in hotter climates.